bitcoin-tools/nodebuilder/README.md

 # Usage

-As mentioned above, you can start the script directly in the command line:
+As mentioned above, you can start the script directly in the command line.

+First open Terminal then run:

 ```
 /bin/bash -c "$(curl -fsSL https://github.com/bitcoin-tools/nodebuilder/raw/master/nodebuilder)"